apreifsteck/personal_website_backend/README.md

     userid FK
     image (actual image from arc)

-prepackage/transform image data so that the params are what they should be prefix filename to be unique. maybe #userid_#filename insert into table after checking for unique constraint
+[DONE] prepackage/transform image data so that the params are what they should be prefix filename to be unique. maybe #userid_#filename insert into table after checking for unique constraint